Lethukuthula-Sibiya/Lethukuthula-Sibiya/README.md

 ### :telescope: Academic Background:
    - Completed a Bachelor's Degree in IT.
-   - Knowledge of various programming languages such as Java, C#, and Python.
+   - Foundational knowledge of various programming languages such as Java, C#, and Python.

 ### :seedling: Learning and Growth:
    - Actively expanding my expertise through online courses.